ninchkn78/Data/README.md

-CHANGES: READFILES taking in year, then year range, then data folder change getName and getRank by taking in a dictionary instead
+CHANGES: READFILES taking in year, then year range, then data folder change getName and getRank by taking in a dictionary instead generalized starting letter to also be able to take starting stirn g

 even though there's more questions at the end, lots of thinking in the beginning to make the end easier